maximelenormand/Trip-distribution-laws-and-models/README.md

 [online](https://www2.census.gov/programs-surveys/decennial/tables/2000/county-to-county-worker-flow-files/).
 This dataset is the **USA** dataset in the paper and it has also been used in [[3]](http://www.nature.com/nature/journal/v484/n7392/full/nature10856.html) and [[6]](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0045985).

-## R package

-We recently developed an [R package](https://epivec.github.io/TDLM/) to facilitate the use of these three functions (and more) with R.

 ## References